Corus Entertainment: Relationship with Shaw Communications

+With the 2023 sale of Shaw Communications to Rogers, there are no longer any meaningful ties between the two companies: Rogers does not hold any shares or board representation in Corus, and Corus affirmed that it would operate as an independent programmer.
+As a condition of the sale, Rogers agreed to conditions mandating that it not act as a single entity with Corus, "deprive, directly or indirectly, other BDUs or industry participants of Corus's content", or give Corus due advantages in its dealings with the company or vice versa.
+Rogers withdrew the community television expenditures that had been previously allocated to Corus' Global stations, and moved them to its own Citytv stations.

 Sponsorships and industry partnerships

 Corus is an industry sponsor of the University of Waterloo Stratford Campus; Gary Maavara, Corus' Corporate Secretary, sits on the Waterloo campus' advisory board.
-The company also funds a couple of endowed chair positions, including chair in Women in Management at the Ivey Business School (London, Ontario, Canada) beginning in 2003, and a chair in Communications Strategy at the Rotman School of Management (Toronto) beginning in 2002.
+The company also funds a couple of endowed chair positions, including chair in Women in Management at the Ivey Business School in London, Ontario, Canada beginning in 2003, and a chair in Communications Strategy at the Rotman School of Management in Toronto beginning in 2002.